Coders-HQ/RustDojo/2024-06-23 Dubai Rust Dojo First Edition/README.md

 1. How readable is the code for each approach?
 2. How fast does each approach run?
-3. Ways to "overthink" the Kata and create more complex solutions
+3. Ways to "overthink" the Kata and create more complex solutions.
+You can use Python to run "create_test_csv.py" to create a 5GB Dataset (large_file50m.csv) to test against.

 ## Presentations